build-trust/ockam/documentation/guides/rust/get-started/02-worker/README.md

 }
 ```

-To run the this new node program:
+To run this new node program:

 ```
 cargo run --example 02-worker